Ferdinand1201/dental-caries-detection-yolo-cnn/README.md

 ```

 The web interface will be available on **http://localhost:8080** address.
 You can upload the teeth image and see if it contains caries.

+# About This Version

+This repository is a modified version of the original yolov8_caries_detector by Andrey Germanov.

+In this version, I have extended the project by adding a separate CNN classifier applied on the crops extracted from YOLOv8 detections for improved caries classification.
+Additionally, I integrated explainability functionalities specifically for the CNN model, including Grad-CAM and SHAP techniques to generate visual explanations of the CNN’s predictions.
+I also developed additional scripts to support training, evaluation, and integration with the YOLOv8 detection pipeline.

+These enhancements were implemented as part of my bachelor thesis on dental caries detection.

+The original author’s work is gratefully acknowledged.